FreeCodeCampAthensMeetUp/Login-Page-Project/README.md

 Now you are ready to dive in to the Project.

 ### Think of it as a contest.

 Meaning, while there are no prizes, you will be able to see what your fellow Campers did, and improve and learn from them.
 Below you will find:

-* Installation Instructions for the Development Enviroment we setup for you.
+* Installation Instructions for the Development Environment we setup for you.
 * Instruction about Git Branches.

 # Installation | Getting Started